reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 }
 ```

-Our CustomAnnotatedManager and  could be defined as follows:
+Our CustomAnnotatedManager could be defined as follows:

 ```java
 public class CustomAnnotatedManager extends CustomAnnotatedEmployee{